Mean, Median and Mode in Plain English

 | Mean | x̄ = Σx / n | Add all values, divide by count | Forgetting to divide by n (just summing) |

-| Median (odd n) | Position (n+1)/2 | Sort first, then pick the middle value | Not sorting before finding the middle |
+| Median (odd n) | Position (n+1)/2 | Sort first, then pick middle value | Not sorting before finding the middle |

 | Median (even n) | Average positions n/2 and (n/2)+1 | Sort, average the two central values | Picking just one middle value instead of averaging |

-| Mode | Highest frequency | Tally or sort to count repeats | Stating "no mode" when values appear once (correct: no mode is valid) |
+| Mode | Highest frequency | Tally or sort to count repeats | Saying "no mode" when one value appears more than once |

 Formula & Concept Glossary